When you’re designing your home theater, it’s best to look at both, your amplifier and speakers at the same time.

 The Speakers I Chose

 The speakers are the Acoustic Audio HD728 in-wall home theater 7.2 surround 8 inch speaker system.

 They work great for me, just follow the tips I have below and you are sure to have the same results!

 Acoustic Audio HD728 in-Wall/Ceiling Home Theater 7.2 Surround 8″ Speaker System

 Tips For These Speakers

-I have a bunch of tips for these speakers.
-As I said, I really like these speakers, and the tweaks I used helped make this an even better purchase.
+I have a bunch of tips for the Acoustic Audio hd728 speakers.
+As I said, I really like these speakers, and the tweaks I used helped make them an even better purchase.

 Don’t Judge The Speakers Until They Are In The Walls

 When the speakers came in the mail, I did what most people do when they receive their speakers.
 At least I hope I’m not the only one that did this. 🙂